ETCLabs/RDMnet/README.md

 ## Future Plans

 This library is maintained by [ETC](http://www.etcconnect.com).
-This early version has been published to facilitate early testing of the draft standard by interested manufacturers.
-ETC plans to maintain and enhance this library, and to update it for each new draft revision of the standard, as well as the final version.
-There are no planned licensing changes for these future updates, which means that you will be able to use this library in your commercial and/or closed-source application, subject to the terms of the Apache License 2.0.
+This open-source implementation of an industry standard is intended to encourage adoption of RDMnet throughout the entertainment industry.
+The code is licensed under the Apache License 2.0, which allows usage of this library in commercial and/or closed-source applications.

 The current prototypes are mostly compliant with the current standard version, with a few exceptions: